How to constrain warm dark matter with the Lyman $\alpha$ forest: Our method

 In order to evaluate the covariance matrix we took the {\eagle} simulation with $L=100\,{\rm Mpc}/h$ and $N_{\rm part}=1504^3$ \citep{schaye2015}.
-These simulations do not have the resolution needed for the smallest scales measured in the dataset (see the discussion in~\cite{Garzilli18}).
+These simulations do not have the resolution needed for the smallest scales measured in the dataset ~\citep[see the discussion in][]{Garzilli18}.
 For this reason, we approximate the covariance matrix with the following procedure.
 We computed the expected covariance matrix from the above mentioned \eagle simulation run by bootstrap, considering a mock data sample of the length equivalent to that of the observed data sample.
 For each redshift interval, we consider the snapshot at the central redshift.
 We extract 1000 mock spectra.
 We compute the FPS for each mock spectrum.
 We group the mock spectra in sub-samples with the same comoving length as the data-sample, and for each mock sub-sample we compute the average of the FPS.
 The covariance matrix is computed with the average FPS with respect to the average FPS computed on all the mock spectra.
 After that, we compute the maximum relative errors obtained by comparing the diagonal elements of the covariance matrix to the data.
 Hence, we rescale all elements of the covariance matrix to this same maximum relative error.
-Our normalized matrices are comparable with those of \cite{Boera:2018vzq}, the difference can be attributed to a different resolution.
+Our normalized matrices does not coincide with those of \citep{Boera:2018vzq}, but their diagonal terms are comparable in magnitude, the difference can be attributed to a different resolution.
 Indeed, we checked that insufficient resolution \textit{increases} a correlation between data points.

+In Figure~\ref{fig:figPS} we show a direct comparison between the data and three distinct cosmologies with LateCold thermal history.
+While the WDM cosmology with $m_{\rm WDM}=2.2$~keV is excluded at 2-$\sigma$, the WDM cosmology with $m_{\rm WDM}=1.9$~keV is compatible with the data at 95\% CL, and the the CDM cosmology is compatible with the data.
+The reason is that we claim that all the models whose flux PS lies below the observed flux PS must be excluded in our analysis.
+In fact, among all the thermal histories that are compatible with the observations, we have considered the thermal history that provide the minimal filtering length.
+Hence a model whose flux PS lies below the observations cannot become compatible with the data with another thermal history.
+Instead a model whose flux PS is above the observations may be compatible with the data if another thermal history is considered.